microsoft/botframework-solutions/docs/_docs/virtual-assistant/handbook/devops.md

 botskills update --remoteManifest "http://<YOUR_SKILL_MANIFEST>.azurewebsites.net/api/skill/manifest" --cs
 ```

-> This command updates the BotFrameworkSkills property of your appsettings.json file with the latest manifest definitions for each connected skill, and runs dispatch refresh to update your dispatch model.
+> This command updates the botFrameworkSkills property of your appsettings.json file with the latest manifest definitions for each connected skill, and runs dispatch refresh to update your dispatch model.